Melgga/tidy/codebook.md

 #### average

-Provides the mean of the measurement for the subject and activity of the corresponding file.
+Provides the mean of the measurement for the subject and activity of the corresponding row.

 ### Source